Denver Car Accident Lawyers

 At The Paul Wilkinson Law Firm, you won’t find just another Denver car accident attorney looking to make a quick buck off your pain and suffering.
 We care about every client, and if you file a lawsuit, we don’t want you to take a speedy settlement that won’t meet your needs now or in the long term.

 We fight hard to make sure insurance companies don’t wear you down with delays and denials while your medical bills pile up, and you’re unable to work.
-We always prepare to take an accident case to trial.
+We always prepare to take a car accident case to trial.
 If insurance companies fail to make a fair offer of settlement, we’ll seek fair compensation in court.